Hierve el Agua Day Trip from Oaxaca: Petrified Waterfalls with Kids

 What Hierve el Agua Actually Is

 Hierve el Agua is a series of natural mineral pools at the top of a cliff.
 Calcium-rich spring water bubbles up from the ground, fills the pools, and over millennia has spilled over the cliff edge to form what looks exactly like two enormous frozen waterfalls.
-The mineral deposits left behind have created cascading white limestone formations that drop hundreds of feet into the valley below.
+The mineral deposits left behind have created cascading white limestone formations dropping hundreds of feet into the valley below.

 How to Get There From Oaxaca City